leandrosimoes/my-useful-codes/LANGUAGES/JS/codes.md

 Some JS useful codes:

 ### Order an array of objects by another array of values and property name
+##### I used this code when I needed to order an array passing another array with the same properties but in some order

 ```javascript
 function orderArray(arr, order, propName) {